SimonSubokLee/ston-docs-son/admin/intro.rst

    :maxdepth: 2

-Principles for Designing Successful Service
+Designing and Growing a Successful Service
 ===================
 Successful service incorporates availability, speed and scalability.
 Kate Matsudaira emphasized these three principles too, from the article 'Scalable Web Architecture and Distributed Systems'.